-(c) Surveillance and research:

-- (i) Strengthen the surveillance of NTDs including early detection and response to epidemicprone NTDs, particularly dengue, leishmaniasis and rabies and promote the use of ehealth and m-health. - (ii) Conduct research, generate and document evidence to guide innovative approaches to NTD programme interventions and build capacity for research, research promotion and development of NTD medicines and diagnostics. - (iii) Strengthen capacity of national laboratories for diagnosis and drug quality control and pharmacovigilance, especially as the programmes move towards elimination.

-(d) Guinea-worm disease eradication and certification:
+- (c) Surveillance and research: - (i) Strengthen the surveillance of NTDs including early detection and response to epidemic-prone NTDs, particularly dengue, leishmaniasis and rabies and promote the use of eHealth and mHealth. - (ii) Conduct research, generate and document evidence to guide innovative approaches to NTD programme interventions and build capacity for research, research promotion and development of NTD medicines and diagnostics, as well as linking NTDs with other conditions. - (iii) Strengthen capacity of national laboratories for diagnosis and drug quality control and pharmacovigilance, especially as the programmes move towards elimination. - (iv) Invest in research and development on safer and more effective medicines and intervention strategies. - (d) Guinea-worm disease eradication and certification: - (i) Intensify interventions to interrupt guinea-worm disease transmission in Chad, Ethiopia, Mali and South Sudan. - (ii) Further strengthen active surveillance and containment of guineaworm disease cases, including cross-border surveillance and other interventions. - (iii) Sustain the gains in interrupting local transmission and ensure adequate documentation for verification and certification of guinea-worm disease eradication. - 22.
+Contribute to poverty alleviation, productivity and quality of life of affected people. - (a) Prevent blindness due to onchocerciasis, trachoma and leprosy and other disabilities due to lymphatic filariasis, leprosy, Buruli ulcer, leishmaniasis and yaws.

-- (i) Intensify interventions to interrupt guinea-worm disease transmission in Chad, Ethiopia, Mali and South Sudan. - (ii) Further strengthen active surveillance and containment of guinea-worm disease cases. - (iii) Sustain the gains in interrupting local transmission and ensure adequate documentation for verification and certification of guinea-worm disease eradication. - 22.
-Contribute to poverty alleviation, productivity and quality of life of affected people. - (a) Prevent blindness due to onchocerciasis, trachoma and leprosy and other disabilities due to lymphatic filariasis, leprosy, Buruli ulcer, leishmaniasis and yaws. - (b) Support social and physical rehabilitation of people affected by disabling NTDs and contribute to their participation in the socioeconomic development of their communities. - (c) Enhance collaboration with other sectors such as the departments of social welfare, education, agriculture and economy to promote rehabilitation and re-integration of people affected by NTDs.
+- (b) Support social and physical rehabilitation of people affected by disabling NTDs and contribute to their participation in the socioeconomic development of their communities. - (c) Enhance collaboration with other sectors such as the departments of social welfare, education, agriculture and economy to promote rehabilitation and reintegration of people affected by NTDs.